oreillyh/Iris-Data-Set-Project/README.md

 # Iris-Data-Set-Project

-ARTHUR:
+The Search For The Holy Grail
-> What manner of man are you that can summon up fire without flint or tinder?
+> ARTHUR: What manner of man are you that can summon up fire without flint or tinder?
 TIM:
 > I... am an enchanter.
 ARTHUR: